Battle of Glasgow, Missouri: Context

 At the start of the American Civil War in 1861, the state of Missouri was a slave state, but did not secede.
 The state was politically divided: Governor Claiborne Fox Jackson and the Missouri State Guard supported secession and the Confederate States of America, while Brigadier General Nathaniel Lyon and the Union Army supported the United States and opposed secession.
-Under Major General Sterling Price, the Missouri State Guard had some early success, but by the end of the year, were restricted to the southwestern portion of the state.
+Under Major General Sterling Price, the Missouri State Guard had some early success with battlefield victories at Wilson's Creek and Lexington, but by the end of the year, were restricted to the southwestern portion of the state.
 Meanwhile, Jackson and a portion of the state legislature voted to secede and join the Confederate States of America, but another element of the legislature voted to reject secession, essentially giving the state two governments.
 In March 1862, a Confederate defeat at the Battle of Pea Ridge in Arkansas gave the Union control of Missouri, and Confederate activity in the state was largely restricted to guerrilla warfare and raids throughout 1862 and 1863.

 By September 1864, the Confederates had been defeated in the Atlanta campaign.
 This, and other events in the eastern United States, gave Abraham Lincoln, who supported continuing the war, an edge in the 1864 United States presidential election over George B. McClellan, who favored ending the war.
 Many Confederates thought that a McClellan electoral victory would lead to a peace that included Confederate independence.
 At this point, the Confederacy had very little chance of winning the war.
 As events east of the Mississippi River turned against the Confederates, General Edmund Kirby Smith, Confederate commander of the Trans-Mississippi Department, was ordered to transfer the infantry under his command to the fighting further east, but this was not possible due to the Union Navy's control of the Mississippi River.

 Despite having limited resources for an offensive, Smith decided that an attack designed to divert Union troops from the principal theaters of combat would have an equivalent effect to the proposed transfer of troops.
 Price and the Confederate Governor of Missouri, Thomas Caute Reynolds, suggested an invasion of Missouri; Smith approved the plan and appointed Price to command the offensive.
 Price expected that the offensive would achieve several objectives: create a popular uprising against Union control of Missouri; divert Union troops away from the principal theaters of combat; and aid McClellan's chance of defeating Lincoln in the election.
 On September 19, Price's column, named the Army of Missouri, entered the state.